Christophe Gbenye: Early life

+Political and military career

 Gbenye joined Patrice Lumumba's independence oriented Mouvement National Congolais (MNC-L) in the late 1950s, and became a prominent leader of the party by 1959.
 In the 1960 Belgian Congo general election, he was elected as MNC-L national deputy for Bas-Uélé.
 Lumumba appointed him minister of the interior in the first Congolese government in 1960 following independence.
 In September, President Joseph Kasa-Vubu dismissed Lumumba from his position as prime minister.
 Gbenye was also dismissed, and he retired to Stanleyville where he enjoyed political support.
 Lumumba's eventual arrest and execution in January 1961 deeply angered Gbenye.
 On 3 March 1961, an extraordinary assembly of the MNC-L elected Gbenye to replace Lumumba as the party president.
 Despite his anger over Lumumba's removal from power, he did return to his position as interior minister under Cyrille Adoula's coalition government, serving in this role from 2 August 1961 to 13 February 1962.
+In this role, he signed an arrest warrant for Antoine Gizenga in January 1962, significantly damaging his "radical credentials".
 From February to July 1962, he served as Vice-Prime Minister in the Adoula government.
 However, Gbenye was seen as a political liability by the United States Central Intelligence Agency, which was largely responsible for Adoula's rise to power.
 Adoula then dismissed Gbenye, ostensibly because of his political rivalry with Victor Nendaka Bika, though Gbenye remained in parliament through early 1962.
-He then briefly returned to eastern Congo, then under the control of Antoine Gizenga's rebel government.
+He then briefly returned to eastern Congo, then under the control of Gizenga's rebel government.

 After a visit to the United States, Gbenye was arrested on his return by Congolese security forces in October 1962, being accused of plotting secessionism in the eastern Congo.
 After being released on 26 November 1962, he became involved in a feud with the Kasonga-Lassiry faction in the MNC-L. In September 1963, he was made president of a new MNC-L national committee and subsequently relocated to Brazzaville in the neighbouring Republic of the Congo.
-On 3 October, Gbenye, Egide Bocheley-Davidson, Gaston Soumialot, and other dissidents established the revolutionary organization Comité National de Libération.
-Assistance was sought from the Soviet Union in the form of equipment and training.
-In late 1964, under the leadership of Gbenye, Mulele and Soumialot, much of the eastern Congo was overrun by young rebel fighters who called themselves simba (lions).
-He returned to the country via Bujumbura in Burundi.
-On 5 September 1964, Gbenye was declared President of the People's Republic of the Congo (République populaire du Congo), the state established by the rebels in Stanleyville (modern Kisangani).
+On 3 October, Gbenye, Egide Bocheley-Davidson, Gaston Soumialot, and other dissidents established the revolutionary organization Conseil National de Libération (CNL).
+Gbenye led the CNL's more moderate faction and was opposed to the pro-Mulele CNL radicals under Egide Bocheley-Davidson.
+At first, he supported continued attempts to rally international "progressive" states to pressure the Léopoldville leadership into forming a new "public salvation" government, controlled by the Lumumbists in the Congolese parliament.